 When the city changed over to districts, socially, people still relied heavily on naming their ward as a part of their neighborhood identification.

 “Repping”, “throwing up”, or “calling out” your ward became popular in the 1980s with the emergence of bounce music and New Orleans hip-hop and rap music.
 For a while, it was seen as hostile and territorial.
-It’s now a part of local culture and many see it as a friendly.
+It’s now a part of local culture and many see it as friendly.
 It’s also a way of letting others know what neighborhood you live in.

 What is the largest ward?